 And you signed the FISA extension for Carter Page.

-So my question is to you seems like you should be recused from this, more so than Jeff Session, just because you were involved in making decisions affecting both prongs of this investigation.
+So my question is to you: seems like you should be recused from this more so than Jeff Session just because you were involved in making decisions affecting both prongs of this investigation.

 Why haven't you done that?

-And uh all I can tell you.
+And all I can tell you is that.

-How does it then how do you have obstruction of justice possibility for a president exercising his powers to fire an FBI director that you said should be fired?
+Then how do you have obstruction of justice possibility for a president exercising his powers to fire an FBI director that you said should be fired?

-And oh, by the way, the IG report makes it clear.
+And oh, by the way, the IG report makes it clear Jim Comey should have been fired.

 So why are we still doing this with the Mueller probe?